-To assess the applications the Systematic Reviews Programme receives, a number of people are involved.
+To assess the applications the Evidence Synthesis Programme receives, a number of people are involved.
 This is to ensure that the application selection is carried out in a way that embraces the latest expertise, knowledge and opinion.
-Selection is done through three funding panels: the Cochrane NHS-Engagement Awards Funding Panel; the Programme Grants Funding Panel; and the Cochrane Incentive Awards Funding Panel.
+Selection is done through two funding panels: the Evidence Synthesis Programme Grants Funding Committee; and the NIHR Incentive Awards Funding Committee.

 Find out more about becoming a reviewer or a Committee member.

-Members of Systematic Reviews Programme Advisory Group and Funding Committees are required to declare any interests which conflict, or may be considered to conflict, with SRP business, or may be perceived as influencing decisions made in the course of their work within SRP.
+Members of the Evidence Synthesis Programme Advisory Group and Funding Committees are required to declare any interests which conflict, or may be considered to conflict, with ESP business, or may be perceived as influencing decisions made in the course of their work within ESP.
 All members are asked to complete the Register of Interest form, which is intended to capture long term predictable interests that could be perceived to lead to conflicts of interest.
 These and other interests are judged on a case by case basis at individual meetings.

 Telephone: 023 8059 4241

 The Evidence Synthesis Programme manages the contracts for the nine NIHR Technology Assessment Reviews (TAR) research teams.
 The teams respond to the urgent needs of the National Institute for Health and Care Excellence (NICE), and other policy makers.
 We work with NICE and the teams to manage the allocation of the topics on their call off contract.
 Find out more about our work with NICE.

 NICE’s role is to improve the outcomes for people using the NHS, and other public health and social care services.
 One of the ways it does this is by producing evidence-based guidance.
 NICE guidance contains systematically-developed recommendations based on the best evidence.

 The TAR research teams provide NICE with the independent research it needs to inform their guidance committees, through a variety of different types of specialised report, suited to the decision-making process.